TomVincentUK/snompy/docs/guide/bulk_fdm.rst

 `beta` instead of `eps_samp`.

-To calculate the reflection coefficient of Si, we'll use the function :func:`pysnom.reflection.refl_coeff`, and assume that our environment has a dielectric function of 1 (for air or vacuum).
+To calculate the reflection coefficient of Si, we'll use the function :func:`pysnom.reflection.refl_coef_qs`, and assume that our environment has a dielectric function of 1 (for air or vacuum).

 We should expect to see exactly the same approach curve here that we